 Using our seagrass-dedicated mesocosm, we aim to:

-1) Understand the thermal tolerance and resilience potential of H. stipulacea exposed to increased water temperatures, with and without increased nutrient levels.
+a) Understand the thermal tolerance and resilience potential of H. stipulacea exposed to increased water temperatures, with and without increased nutrient levels.

-2) Develop early warning physiological and molecular stress indicators for detecting changes when still not detectable at a morphological and population level.
+b) Develop early warning physiological and molecular stress indicators for detecting changes when still not detectable at a morphological and population level.

 Picture1.png